A rotator cuff injury is inflammation or damage to the muscles and tendons in your shoulder.

 The following measures may help.

-Your GP may refer you to a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility), who will show you suitable exercises to help stretch your shoulder muscles and improve the strength and movement of your shoulder.
+Your GP may refer you to a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility).
+They will show you suitable exercises to help stretch your shoulder muscles and improve the strength and movement of your shoulder.
 The exercises will be tailored to your specific injury.

-If you have a rotator cuff tear that isn’t getting better after trying other types of treatment, your GP may recommend that you have a steroid joint injection, into your shoulder joint.
+If your rotator cuff tear isn’t getting better after trying other types of treatment, your GP may recommend that you have a steroid injection into your shoulder joint.
 See our frequently asked questions for more information.

-Your GP may recommend surgery if you have torn your rotator cuff and if other types of treatment haven’t worked for you.
+Your orthopaedic surgeon or sports physician may recommend surgery if your rotator cuff is torn and other types of treatment haven’t worked for you.

 There are several types of surgery that may be used to repair a rotator cuff injury.

-Your surgeon will be able to give you advice on which type of surgery you will need for your condition.
+Your surgeon will be able to give you advice on which type of surgery is best for you.
 See our frequently asked questions for more information about how to speed up your recovery after surgery.

 For answers to frequently asked questions on this topic, see FAQs.